How do I make a Business Plan for a seasonal business?

 Marketing, even in the off-season

-As part of your Business Plan, you may describe your marketing strategy and associated expenses.
+As part of your Business Plan, you may want to describe your marketing strategy and associated expenses.

 How do you intend to bring in new customers as a budding business?
 How will you keep those customers engaged in the off-season?
 How can you encourage customers to keep coming back year after year?
 What marketing tools may work best for your company?
 What part of your budget is set aside for marketing and acquiring new customers?